sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 - whether or not the platform is incentivized to have spare capacity affects the autonomy of the clients of the platform
 - how well the budget of operations is a function of their demand

-No matter how good your reasons for using on-premise over public cloud might otherwise be, these organizational forces will take their toll if you don't address them.
+No matter how good your reasons for using on-premise over public cloud might otherwise be, the incentives covered will take their toll if you don't address them.